Articles

 Read the full article

-“Family Secrets Rooted in Latvia,” Jewish Book Council
+“Family Secrets Rooted in Latvia,” Jewish Book Council.

 I decided it was time to investigate my Nana’s guarded past in 2017, when my son was exploring universities.
 She’d died when I was thirteen, taking her childhood secrets about growing up in Russia with her to the grave.
 Nana never spoke about why she’d concealed her Judaism when she came to Canada.
 When my great-grandmother, Sophie, died (she had immigrated after WWII), Nana didn’t even let my mother attend the funeral; she didn’t want her knowing Sophie was buried in a Jewish cemetery.